The Wider Curriculum

 Our usual pattern of worship is:

-Miss Stevens leads Monday worship where we discuss the theme of the week, have a moral story or discuss school developments or news.
+Mr Wood leads Monday worship where we discuss the theme of the week, have a moral story or discuss school developments or news.

-On Tuesday, Rev Stephen Lillicrap will takes the assembly reflecting on the church year and taking worship with a christian ethos.
+On Tuesday, Rev Stephen Lillicrap will takes the assembly reflecting on the church year and taking worship with a Christian ethos.

 On Thursday, a singing assembly will be taken by one of the teachers.
 This will be a mixture of modern and traditional songs and hymns.